oturcot/docker-haproxy-letsencrypt/README.md

   - You can set your internal DNS to point directly at the HAProxy server for internal services.
   - In your firewall, port forward the WAN IP on port 443 to the HAProxy server on port 10443 to expose only the desired services.
 - **Watchtower Integration**: Automatically updates Docker containers.
-- **systemd service**: Monitors certificate changes and reloads HAProxy.
+- **Systemd Service**: Monitors certificate changes and reloads HAProxy.

 ## Prerequisites